JobtechSwe/sokannonser-api/STREAMGETTINGSTARTED.md

-# Stream API for job adds - getting started
+# Stream API for job ads - getting started

 The aim of this text is to walk you through what you're seeing in the [Swagger-UI](https://jobstream.api.jobtechdev.se) to give you can download all of the job ads we have.
 This is much better than using the search API to download all content.